-Sessions on the machine are relaxing and invigorating at the same time, and 3 x 15-minute sessions a week will get results.
+Sessions on the machine are relaxing and invigorating, and 3 x 15-minute sessions a week will get results.

-In this article, we will look at the Whole Body Vibration Machine – AKA the Vibration Platform or Vibration Plate.
-We will also take a closer look at the potential benefits of Whole Body Vibration Therapy.
+This article will look at the Whole Body Vibration Machine – AKA the Vibration Platform or Vibration Plate – along with the potential benefits of Whole Body Vibration Therapy.

 Origins of Whole Body Vibration Machines